-For this chapter, I would like to give a "snapshot" of my views, for what it's worth, on portrait photography.
+For this chapter, I would like to give a 'snapshot' of my views, for what it's worth, on portrait photography.

 One really needs to be in full control of the situation, but certainly not to the point of being aggressive.
-You must learn to adopt an assertive, but empathetic manner and you must know implicitly and be fully familiar with all of your equipment.
+You must learn to adopt an assertive, but an empathetic manner and you must know implicitly and be fully familiar with all of your equipment.

 You cannot be seen, in the eyes of your sitter, to fumble or misuse your equipment.
-They need to have your complete trust and the manner in which you conduct yourself reassures them.
+They will need to have your complete trust and the manner in which you conduct yourself reassures them.
 Or not!

 So without question, you should have absolute prior knowledge of the equipment you will use and the type of shots you will be taking, and have most of your equipment fully set up and ready to go before any shooting takes place.
 To be a professional, you must show professionalism.